Israeli left seeks to regain appeal with focus on economy

 Labour candidate Erel Margalit, referring to Israel’s high-tech prowess, also hammered home the economic message, saying: “Netanyahu turned the start-up nation into a stagnant nation.”

-Unlike other center-left leaders, Yachimovich has pledged not to join a Netanyahu-led coalition.
+Unlike other centre-left leaders, Yachimovich has pledged not to join a Netanyahu-led coalition.

 Factions to Netanyahu’s left also include two new centrist parties - Hatnua, led by Tzipi Livni, a former foreign minister and ex-Kadima chief, and Yesh Atid, headed by TV talk show host Yair Lapid.

 Opinion polls predict eight seats for Hatnua and 11 for Yesh Atid.
-Livni’s attempts to entice Yachimovich and Yesh Atid into a center-left alliance failed, perhaps due to clashing egos.
+Livni’s attempts to entice Yachimovich and Yesh Atid into a centre-left alliance failed, perhaps due to clashing egos.

 The stunt mimicked Netanyahu’s own sketching of a red line through a cartoon bomb at the United Nations in September, when he said Iran was moving closer to a nuclear weapons capability.

-While Labour, Yesh Atid and Hatnua compete for the political center, the small Meretz party carries a torch for the left.
+While Labour, Yesh Atid and Hatnua compete for the political centre, the small Meretz party carries a torch for the left.

 “We’re not ashamed, we are a left-wing social democratic party, we are proud to be called left-wing,” Nitzan Horowitz, a Meretz legislator, told Reuters.